-- The lack of support for parametric and curved models is one of the main limitations - Infrastructure monitoring: Accurately recording and monitoring urban and underground infrastructure. - 7 Transportation and logistics: Optimizing routes and tracking goods in warehouses.
+The lack of support for parametric and curved models is one of the main limitations

-- Security and surveillance: Accurately managing movements and monitoring in sensitive environments - Tourism and cultural heritage: Providing digital guides and maps of tourist routes. - 9 Urban service development: Improving smart city infrastructure and sustainable management of cities.
+Transportation and logistics: Optimizing routes and tracking goods in warehouses.

+Tourism and cultural heritage: Providing digital guides and maps of tourist routes.

+Urban service development: Improving smart city infrastructure and sustainable management of cities.